Sports in Puerto Rico: Volleyball

 The Puerto Rican Volleyball Federation was founded in 1958, the first men's tournament organized was the 'Torneo Preolimpico'.
 The federation's first president was Jose L. Purcell.
 Ten years later the Women's League was established.

 Long considered the dormant sport among major sports in Puerto Rico, Volleyball has enjoyed much popularity since the 1990s, both in its professional and beach volleyball versions.
 Puerto Rico's Liga Superior de Voleibol has thrived in recent years, both in the men's and women's tournaments.

 In 1970, most of Puerto Rico's national women's volleyball team's members were killed when a plane that was flying them to San Juan, Puerto Rico from the Dominican Republic crashed shortly after take-off.

 In 1997, debut of foreign player in Women League.
 The most dominated are Laura Salinas from Monterrey, Mexico, lead the Mexico national team to several international competition.
 The foreign player debut in Women's League in 2000.

 Some of Puerto Rico's famous volleyball players are Willie De Jesus, Raúl Papaleo and Héctor Soto.
 Papaleo and Ramón 'Monchito' Hernández participated in 2004 Olympic Games in Athens in Beach Volleyball, first ever volleyball team in the Island Olympic history.
 Laura Daniela Lloreda, meanwhile, is a Puerto Rican who played in Mexico's national volleyball team.

 Héctor "Picky" Soto is the first Latin American player that has led the scoring in the World Championship's history.
 Soto won the Best Scorer award in 2006 FIVB World Championship in Japan and 2007 FIVB World Cup in Japan.
 During the World Cup, he scored 43 point against Korea, in the process establishing a scoring record.
 Outside of his international performance, Soto has played in the professional leagues of Italy, Tunisia, Japan and Russia.

 Lacrosse

 For the first time, Puerto Rico will feature a national team at the 2022 Under-19 World Lacrosse Championships.

+Ice hockey

+First formed in 2020, Puerto Rico's national ice hockey team has competed in multiple regional tournaments featuring other Latin American and Caribbean teams.
+The Puerto Rican Ice Hockey Association became an IIHF associate member in 2022 and the sport continues to grow as more players register with the organization.